 It was a pleasure to partner with both of these Organizations.
 They provided the food and clothing and we served the guests with showers.
 This all worked well until March 2020, when Covid-19 affected the program and we were shut down for 6 weeks.
 We were able to resume operations on April 30, 2020 as our service was deemed to be an ‘Essential Service’.

 During the time of our ‘shutdown’, the Bakerview Church gym had been converted to a Homeless Shelter operated by Outlook Society, leaving only MCC as our one location to serve at.
-Our hope is that we will one day be able to return to working with Bakerview Church.

 On October 28, 2020, we served our 1000th Guest.
 This Milestone was celebrated at the MCC.